gabriel-brito/kn-fe-test/README.md

 - I've made a few changes to the provided mock.
 There were some unmatched information with the provided Figma design.
 - I didn't understood the options on "Product Details".
 What is does?
 - The options on the mock are not a list.
 The option, when selected,  needed to be black.
 So I stylized on the component itself, not with styles components.
+- This is a small project, so a state library (Redux, mobX) is not needed.

 ## Available Scripts